-As the Supreme Court has long recognized, "[t]he power of the Congress to conduct investigations is inherent in the legislative process," and "[t]hat power is broad."
+This Court has long recognized that "[t]he power of the Congress to conduct investigations is inherent in the legislative process," and "[t]hat power is broad."
 Watkins v.
 United States, 354 U.S. 178, 187 (1957).
 Indeed, it "is as penetrating and far-reaching as the potential power to enact and appropriate under the Constitution."
 Barenblatt v.
 United States, 360 U.S. 109, 111 (1959).
-Exercising that power, the House Committee on Oversight and Reform ("Committee") subpoenaed certain documents from Mazars USA, LLP ("Mazars") related to President Trump's and his businesses' finances from 2011 until the present.
-The Committee did so after concluding that its review of this information would "inform[] its review of multiple laws and legislative proposals under [its] jurisdiction."
-Memorandum from Elijah E. Cummings, Chairman, House Comm. on Oversight & Reform, to
+Exercising that power, the House Committee on Oversight and Reform ("Oversight Committee") subpoenaed certain documents from Mazars USA, LLP ("Mazars") related to President Trump's and his businesses' finances from 2011 through the present.
+The Committee did so as part of its investigation regarding "Executive Branch ethics and conflicts of interest, Presidential financial disclosures, federal-lease